 For the next set of option spreads, we’ll assume that the number of long options equal the number of short options and we’ll take a look at the selection of strike prices and expiration dates.
-This way of categorizing spreads include vertical spreads, horizontal spreads, and diagonal spreads.
+This way of categorizing spreads includes vertical spreads, horizontal spreads, and lastly, diagonal spreads.

 Vertical spread = different strike prices, same expiration date

-Horizontal spreads, which are also called calendar spreads, are option spreads that have the same strike price, but different expiration dates between the long and short options.
-The reason why this is called a calendar spread is because it has more of a focus on the time factor due to the different expiration dates.
+Horizontal spreads, called calendar spreads as well, refer to option spreads with the same strike price but different expiration dates between the long and short options.
+The name “calendar spread” comes from the emphasis on the time element with different expiration dates.

-Horizontal spread = different expiration dates, same strike prices
+Horizontal spread = different expiration dates, but same strike prices

-Diagonal spread = different strike prices and differnet expiration dates
+Diagonal spread = different strike prices and different expiration dates

 Ratio spread = # short options > # long options